laobubu/ssland/service/README.md

  - `remove(account_config)`
  - `update(account_config)`     - update one active account.

- the account_config comes from database records.
+### account_config

- while designing a service, do not forget setting up an user-readonly field in the account_config, which is the key to implement the `update` function.
+ `account_config` is a dict object, stroaged in the database. you may structure it as you like, except these reserved fields:

- for example, *port* for Shadowsocks, *username* for L2TP/IPSec
+ - `id` - the primary key of this account.

 ## Web-panel Related